Experience the early 1900s.

 The journey starts in the Campbell House Activity Center located in the Carriage House (ADA accessible).
 Here you can move at your own pace to explore themes of transportation and house restoration and a wealth of Museum Collection artifacts and documents.
 To visit Campbell House, please register first at Museum admissions.
-Tours are Wednesday-Friday and Sundays at 12pm, 1pm, 2pm, and 3 pm and are included in your admission price.
-On Tuesdays and Saturdays Campbell House is an open house format from 12pm to 4pm where you can explore Campbell House at your leisure.
+Tours are Tuesday-Friday and Sundays at 12pm, 1pm, 2pm, and 3 pm and are included in your admission price.
+On Saturdays, Campbell House is an open house format from 12pm to 4pm where you can explore Campbell House at your leisure.
 Please note: the house is closed in early January for annual cleaning.
 Campbell House availability may vary during holiday hours.
 Check the Hours and Admissions page for specific dates.

 In 1887, a group of Youngstown, Ohio investors sent Amasa B. Campbell (1845-1912) and associate John A. Finch to investigate the tales of Idaho's fabulous Coeur d'Alene Mining District.
 The partners quickly determined that there were fortunes to be made.
 They invested $25,000 in the Gem mine, built a mill to work the ores, and soon were earning thousands of dollars a month.
 His fortune assured, Campbell returned to Ohio to marry schoolteacher Grace Fox (1859-1924), and they moved to Wallace, Idaho, a raucous mining town that was a far cry from the sedate life of Youngstown.